Framed defects in ABJ(M): Framing at strong coupling

 where $\nu\equiv \cos\theta_1\Big|_{\partial AdS_2}=\cos\theta_0$.
 This matches precisely the perturbative result of \cite{Bianchi:2014laa} and the exact result obtained from the latitude matrix model \cite{Bianchi:2018bke}.

-It is instructive to explicitly realize that the holographic computation of the Wilson loops selects automatically the correct framing choice of $\mathfrak{f}=1$, as prescribed by supersymmetric localization \cite{Kapustin:2009kz}.\footnote{From the discussion above, modifying the internal rotation by $\varphi_1=k\,\tau$ would generate a phase proportional to $k$, mimicking a framing-$k$ factor at weak coupling.
-However, the classical area also changes non-trivially, so the configuration no longer corresponds to the weak-coupling operators under consideration and would typically break supersymmetry.} This is, of course, not surprising if one recalls our previous discussion of how framing one is needed to cancel cohomological anomalies at the quantum level: we confirm here, in the deep quantum regime of the gauge theory operators probed by holography, what was also signaled at the first orders in perturbation theory by the computations of section \ref{sec:perturbative}.
+It is instructive to explicitly realize that the holographic computation of the Wilson loops selects automatically the correct framing choice, $\mathfrak{f}=1$ for the maximal circle and $\mathfrak{f}=\nu$ for the latitude, as required by supersymmetry \cite{Kapustin:2009kz,Bianchi:2014laa}.\footnote{From the discussion above, modifying the internal rotation by $\varphi_1=k\,\tau$ would generate a phase proportional to $k$, mimicking a framing-$k$ factor at weak coupling.
+However, the classical area also changes non-trivially, so the configuration no longer corresponds to the weak-coupling operators under consideration and would typically break supersymmetry.} This is, of course, not surprising if one recalls our previous discussion of how framing is needed to cancel cohomological anomalies at the quantum level: we confirm here, in the deep quantum regime of the gauge theory operators probed by holography, what was also signaled at the first orders in perturbation theory by the computations of section \ref{sec:perturbative}.

 The bosonic $1/6$ BPS Wilson loop has been argued to be dual to a string solution smeared over a $\mathbb{CP}^1$ equator of $\mathbb{CP}^3$, which suitably reduces the amount of preserved supersymmetry.
 Since its position in $\mathbb{CP}^3$ is not fixed, this has been interpreted as the string solution obeying Neumann rather than Dirichlet boundary conditions in the internal space.
 Solutions with mixed boundary conditions interpolate between the $1/2$ and $1/6$ BPS dual configurations \cite{Correa:2019rdk,Garay:2022szq}.